MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
+2024-07-25 - Successfully rebuilt the TitleScreen program from source code and added to test .adf disk image [DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf) - give it a go ( works on my machine **:)** )

 2024-07-20 - Started disassembling 'code1', the code for level 1 (Axis Chemicals).
 Began formatting the code, first steps to try to get the code to assemble without errors.
 Made a start but still much to do.

 2024-07-19 - Progress to Date